UK Electoral Commission hacked by 'hostile actors' | Law-Order

 "The successful attack ... highlights that organisations involved in elections remain a target, and need to remain vigilant to the risks to processes around our elections."
 Much of the data in the registers - including the name and address of those registered to vote between 2014 and 2022 and the names of overseas voters - was already in the public domain, the commission added.

-Hackers had first accessed the Electoral Commission's systems in August 2021 and the incident was first identified in October 2022, the commission said.
-Britain's data watchdog was notified of the incident and is investigating.
+Hackers had first accessed the Electoral Commission's systems in August 2021 and the incident was identified in October 2022, the commission said.
+Britain last November formed a ministerial taskforce to tackle threats of foreign interference in its elections, while its recently passed national security law provides for higher penalties for such offences.

-The commission has worked with Britain's National Cyber Security Centre (NCSC) and external experts to investigate the incident and had since made improvements to the security of its IT systems, it said.
-"We provided the Electoral Commission with expert advice and support to aid their recovery," an NCSC spokesperson said.
+The Electoral Commission has worked with Britain's National Cyber Security Centre (NCSC) and external experts to investigate the incident and had since made improvements to the security of its IT systems, it said.

-"Defending the UK’s democratic processes is a priority for the NCSC and we provide a range of guidance to help strengthen the cyber resilience of our electoral systems."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)